 This project is an architect's home and office located in a densely populated residential area of Tokyo.
-As there were other houses adjacent to the boundary of the site on all sides except for the north side where the road is located, it was decided to install a large window facing the road, but the challenge was how to create a bright garden view through the north-facing window.
+The site boundary was bordered by houses on all four sides except for the north side where the road was located, so we installed large windows facing the road, but the challenge was how to create a bright view of the garden from the north-facing window.

 Therefore, a curved terrace called the "Kazari Garden" was extended from the large second-floor window, circling the air along the road in search of sunlight.
 The Kazari Garden's smooth curves escape the shadow of the building, adding a sparkle to the view from the north-facing dining room window, creating a buffer zone between the city and the residence.